Do you want to find a new cross training workout for your exercise routine? Are you looking for a complementary workout that is low impact and fun?

 Weekly Live Rows on the water

 Hydrow is the first workout to feature Live Outdoor Reality™ (LOR) technology, in which you can experience the splendour of the outdoors and the aesthetics of rowing on the water from the comfort of your own home.
-You can join our Athletes live each and every week, and with just a few clicks you can integrate the live schedule with your calendar so you always know when upcoming live workouts will take place.
+You can join our Athletes live and keep up with the live schedule on the Hydrow mobile app so you always know when upcoming live workouts will take place.

 On The Mat workouts